mgeduld/lear-notes/README.md

 - The play (especially Lear) has many unfinished sentences.
 - the play is a the story of a monarch gradually getting more and more isolated.
 Everything consipries to isolate him: his daughters, the storm, himself ...
 - There's a lot of comedy in the play.
 Find it.
 Play it.
+- This is a kingdom that doesn't value forgiveness.
+If you step out of line once, you're screwed.

 ## Lear
 - King vs Old Man